icoco/BunkerM/README.md

 Get up and running in seconds with **BunkerM**!

 ### **1. Run the Docker Container**
+Make sure to have [Docker](https://www.docker.com/get-started) installed on your machine before running the command below:

 ```bash
 docker run -d -p 1883:1883 -p 2000:2000  bunkeriot/bunkerm
 ```